apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_connect.md

 ### Options

 ```
       --client string           Which client connection example should be output, only valid if --show-example is true.
+      --component-name string   The component to connect.
+If not specified, the first component will be used.
   -h, --help                    help for connect
   -i, --instance string         The instance name to connect.
       --show-example            Show how to connect to cluster or instance from different client.
 ```

 ### Options inherited from parent commands